mohammedabualsoud/express-transnational-api/README.md

 💫 Welcome! 🎉

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
-We imagine you should spend around 3 hours at implement this feature.

 ## Data Models